 Start-Process -NoNewWindow -FilePath ssh -ArgumentList '-f -N -L 3333:192.168.1.55:3389 -i id_ed25519 -p 222 Vadim@rdp.sshvpn.me'

-As you may have already noticed we added two command line switches ‘
+As you may have already noticed, we added two command lines switches ‘

--f -N‘ which allow to start ssh session as a background process.
+-f -N‘ which allow starting an ssh session as a background process.

 OpenSSH and WSL

-It worth mentioning that alternatively you could install Windows Subsystem for Linux (WSL) and configure OpenSSH server shipped with Linux distribution to achieve the same functionality.
+Its worth mentioning that alternatively, you could install Windows Subsystem for Linux (WSL) and configure OpenSSH server shipped with the Linux distribution to achieve the same functionality.
 The disadvantage of this method is that it takes more space on disk and CPU resources to run WSL.
-Besides this to start WSL OpenSSH server automatically requires configuring Task Scheduler.
-However, if you find Linux more secure then this is also an acceptable option.
+Besides this, to start WSL OpenSSH server automatically requires configuring Task Scheduler.
+However, if you find Linux more secure, then this is also an acceptable option.

 Ouch!
 What a disadvantage

 So far so good, RDP is double protected by secure SSH key and Windows password.
 But there is a price to pay.
-In order to improve the performance over high latency networks RDP 8.0/8.1 and later can use UDP in addition to TCP as a transport.
+To improve the performance over high latency networks, RDP 8.0/8.1 and later can use UDP in addition to TCP as transport.
 However, SSH can only tunnel TCP connections, so you miss this option.